Greenman v. Yuba Power Products, Inc.: Judgement

-Judge Roger J Traynor led the judgement with an analysis of section 1769 and its applicability in the case.
+Judge Traynor led the judgement with an analysis of section 1769 and its applicability in the case.
 To reach a decision on this issue, he considered the requirements of section 1769.
 He points out that while this legislation is made to protect sellers from undue delayed claims for damages, the personal injury that was inflicted in this case plays an important role in the determination of the judgement.
 Accordingly, since there was a personal injury to the plaintiff caused by a defective product, the cause of action for damages was not barred as per section 1769.

 Traynor went on to define the necessities to impose strict liability as per section 1732 of the California Code of Civil Procedure.
 Traynor expressed that to impose strict liability on a manufacturer, it is not necessary for the plaintiff to establish an express warranty as per section 1732 and therefore there is no need for an explicit contract between the manufacturer and the buyer.
 It is here where the court held that "a manufacturer is strictly liable in tort when an article he places on the market, knowing that it is to be used without inspection for defects, proves to have a defect that causes injury to a human being".
 Given that the tool was used for its intended purpose, and still caused injury to the plaintiff, it stands that the manufacturer should be liable.
 Traynor concluded his judgement with an explanation of the purpose of imposing strict liability in a case such as this, stating that it must be ensured that the cost of injuries that occur due to a defective product must be borne by the manufacturer that introduces such a defective product into the market.
 To prove the manufacturer's strict liability, it was sufficient for the plaintiff to establish that he had injured himself while using the machine in the way in which it was intended and that such an injury was the result of a defect in the manufacturing of the product.

 Every judge on the bench concurred with Traynor's opinion and the judgement of the lower court was affirmed.